dayandias/DBMS-Assignment-4---part-1/README.md

 In screencast recordings, the first video 'creating tables.mp4', depicts how each table created and the constraints associated with that particular table.
 The second video 'insert into tables.mp4', depicts 1 or 2 insertions of data into rows.

+More data was included into tables after the videos were created.

+Dump20200420.sql file was created after more data was added to the db.
+(I couldn't dump individual .sql files after I re-populated the db.
+I tried quite a few time but was still unable to do so.
+However, the structure remained the same.)

 Hope this is helpful